mysecureshell/mysecureshell/doc/source/configuration.rst

 Deprecated tags
 ---------------
-*Tags doesn't work anymore.*
+*Those tags are deprecated and don't work anymore!*

 ====================== ================= ===============
-Tags                   Different values  Summary
+Tags                   Values            Summary
 ====================== ================= ===============
 GMTTime                <+/-><number>     Adjusts the clock of the log HideFiles              <regex>           Hide files / directories that you want using a regular expression (regex)